mathiasroesler/uSMC-conversion/README.md

 **Note:** the script needs to be run once without any flags before being able to use the **-m** and **-p** flags.

-When run with no flags, the script will generate two .pkl files in the *res/* folder:
+When run with no flags, the script will generate two .pkl files in the *res/* directory:
 * **sim_output.pkl**, which contains a dictionary with the time steps (in seconds) and the membrane potential values for the pregnant model and each stage of the estrus cycle (in mV)
 * **metric_comp.pkl**, where metric is replaced with one of the metrics, which contains the comparison value between the pregnant and non-pregnant model